 The substantial investment of resources with no guarantee of success means that undertaking a referendum is risky.
 In addition, administrators noted that having to go to referendum for both increases to operating revenues and capital projects meant they had to be strategic about when to go to referendum for each, as they thought it unlikely voters would approve both in a short period of time.
 A number of district administrators advocated for doing away with the requirement for a referendum when it came to operating expenses and only having to go to referendum for capital projects.
 For a comprehensive reporting of the analysis of interviews with district and charter school leaders see Appendix A in the Technical Appendix.

 5. Student Outcomes

 Examining the relationship between student outcomes and student needs is important for several reasons.
 First, demonstrating inequitable outcomes across schools and districts that are related to the types of students they serve justifies targeting more funding to districts with the highest needs.
 Previously, we examined the equity of Delaware's funding system, particularly with respect to economic disadvantage.
-We found that schools with higher percentages of low-income students do not have systematically higher spending than otherwise similar schools with lower percentages of low-income students.
-The prevailing assumption in education finance policy is that to be provided equal opportunities to succeed educationally, low-income students.
+We found that schools with higher percentages of lowincome students do not have systematically higher spending than otherwise similar schools with lower percentages of low-income students.
+The prevailing assumption in education finance policy is that to be provided equal opportunities to succeed educationally, low-income students require additional resources, not merely the same level of resources as higher income students.
 Here we examine the extent to which different types of students are being provided equal opportunities by examining the extent to which student outcomes are related to student need characteristics.
 In a system that provides equal opportunities, these relationships should be weak or nonexistent.